altflow/strconv/README.md

 String Converter
 ====

 String converter made with YUI2.
 This is also study of YUI test.
+This is supposed to work on Google App Engine.

 Features: